zappvik/APMDashboard/README.md

 ## 1. Project Overview

 This project implements a lightweight Application Performance Monitoring (APM) system from the ground up.
-The primary goal is to simulate a professional monitoring environment by continuously collecting system metrics (CPU and memory usage), storing this time-series data efficiently, and visualizing it on a custom-built, real-time web dashboard.
+The primary goal is to simulate a professional monitoring environment by continuously collecting system metrics (CPU and memory usage) and application health, storing this time-series data efficiently, and visualizing it on a multi-panel, custom-built, real-time web dashboard.

 The architecture was designed to be modular, scalable, and utilize industry-standard open-source tools.
 It serves as a practical demonstration of handling time-series data, building a backend API, and creating a dynamic frontend visualization.